cynthiajteo/show-tracker/README.md

 | 7.  | Destroy | /sessions         | DELETE    | Destroys session and redirect to /                           |
 |     |         | /app/:showID      | DELETE    | Deletes requested show in database and redirects to Dasboard |

+## Accomplishments:

+-   The app meets the Minimum Viable Product's (MVP) requirements
+-   User is able to create/edit/delete show

+## Challenges:

+-   Acessing shows as it's nested in User schema
+-   Realizing too late that split models will definitely make accessibility easier

 ## Further Improvements:

 -   Split models and use reference instead
--   Different user interactions (e.g. commenting on other users' page)
+-   Social App: Different user interactions (e.g. commenting on other users' page)
 -   Input option to upload photos instead of using url